Representing yourself at the Upper Tribunal

 • they made decide that it is necessary to hear new evidence or consider new documents and so they will arrange a hearing at a later date

-• the judge will decide whether any findings of fact made by the First-tier Tribunal are to be preserved, even though the First-tier Tribunal’s decision been set aside.
+• the judge will decide whether any findings of fact made by the First-tier Tribunal are to be preserved, even though the First-tier Tribunal’s decision has been set aside.

-• the judge may sends the case back to the First-tier Tribunal (‘remits the case’) to re-decide the case, with no need for consideration of new evidence.
+• the judge may send the case back to the First-tier Tribunal (‘remits the case’) to re-decide the case, with no need for consideration of new evidence.
 The judge may give the First-tier Tribunal directions to make sure the error of law is not repeated.
 This is a possible outcome if the Upper Tribunal judge agrees with the First-tier Tribunal on findings of fact.

 • the judge may order the First-tier Tribunal to rehear the case, with a chance to hear new evidence.
 This is a possible outcome if the Upper Tribunal judge decides the findings of fact by the First-tier Tribunal can’t be relied upon.